 If you do not use whole-system backups, you must back up logical logs because you must restore both the storage spaces and logical logs.
 If you perform whole-system backups and restores, you can avoid restoring logical logs.
-It is recommended that you also back up the logical logs when you use whole-system backups.
+However, you should also back up the logical logs when you use whole-system backups.

 These log backups allow you to recover your data to a time after the whole-system backup, minimizing data loss.
 The following diagram shows the syntax for onbar -b -l commands.

-Here a start a whole system Here a backup, the ON-Bar process attempts to save the logical logs.
-Because the Continuous logical log backup is running, an error message is returned indicating that a logical log backup is already running, and the whole system backup returns a non-zero error code.
+If you are running continuous logical log backup and then start a whole system backup, the ON-Bar process attempts to save the logical logs.
+Because the continuous logical log backup is running, an error message is returned indicating that a logical log backup is already running, and the whole system backup returns a non-zero error code.
 In this case the logical logs are backed up only once.
-To avoid the error, create a physical log using onbar -b -w -p.
+To avoid the error, create a physical log with the onbar -b -w -p command.